Michail Antonio: International career

 In March 2016, Antonio revealed that he had rejected the opportunity to play for Jamaica internationally and that he harboured an ambition of playing for England.

-On 28 August 2016, in new England manager Sam Allardyce's first squad, Antonio was called up for the first time, for a 2018 World Cup qualification match against Slovakia in Slovakia on 4 September 2016 where he was an unused substitute.
+On 28 August 2016, in new England manager Sam Allardyce's first squad, Antonio was called up for the first time, for a 2018 World Cup qualification match away to Slovakia; he was an unused substitute in the game on 4 September.
 On 16 March 2017, Antonio was called up by new England manager Gareth Southgate's squad for the friendly match against Germany and the 2018 World Cup qualifier against Lithuania that month; however, Antonio withdrew from the squad after picking up a hamstring injury.

 In February 2021, Antonio was again approached by Jamaica to consider playing for them at international level.
 He was said to be passionate about playing and helping them reach the 2022 World Cup.
 The following month, he was reported to be in the process of obtaining his Jamaican passport.
 Later in March, it was reported that Antonio had decided he was going to represent Jamaica internationally, ahead of the squad being announced for an upcoming international friendly against the United States.
 Despite this, Antonio was not included in the 19-man squad when this was announced.
 The BBC reported that Antonio was still to decide whether to switch, while Talksport reported on the same day that he had pledged to play for Jamaica.